feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

   create(env) {
     const myFeatureService = env.featureServices['acme:my-feature-service'];

-    myFeatureService.init(42);

-    return {
-      render: () => <div>{myFeatureService.getSomeSharedState()}</div>
-    };
+    // ...
   }
 };
 ```

-This allows teams to quickly get Feature Apps off the ground, without being
+This mechanism allows teams to quickly get Feature Apps off the ground, without
-dependent on the integrator.
-However, as soon as other teams need to use this
+being dependent on the integrator.
+However, as soon as other teams need to use
-Feature Service, it should be published and included in the global set of
+this Feature Service, it should be published and included in the global set of
 Feature Services by the integrator.

 ## Dynamic Code Splitting With Webpack